alfgarciagarcia/classify_support_tickets/Instruction_to-run.md

 ## Results
 The program will display results of the process and will save 2 files with the tickets classified in the "processed" directory.
 One file in Excel format and one in pkl format (zip format).

-The name of the files will be the origianl name of the input file  plius the date.
+The name of the files will be the original name of the input file  plius the date.